Setting Your Mind at Ease

 from these countries to higher care medical facilities in South Africa.
 It is for this purpose that particularly oxygen facilities on board have been upgraded to allow ventilated transfer of patients during evacuations of up to 5 hours in duration.

-24 Hour Call Centre & Staffing
+24 Hour Call Centre and Staffing

 Emergency Rescue Services operates a 24-hour call centre at Polokwane International Airport, manned by medically trained operators